devops329/devops/instruction/burpSuite/burpSuite.md

 One extension that you might experiment with is the `Turbo Intruder`.
 Since the community edition of Burp Suite throttles its ability to execute intrusions, you can get around this with the Turbo Intruder extension.
 Go ahead and install the extension from the BApp Store and try it out.

-You add a request to the Turbo Intruder by right clicking on it and selecting the `Extensions >  Turbo Intruder > Send to trubo intruder` option.
+You add a request to the Turbo Intruder by right clicking on it and selecting the `Extensions >  Turbo Intruder > Send to turbo intruder` option.

 ![Use turbo intruder](useTurboIntruder.png)